-Introduction to A1 Level French
+How to Get A1 Level French Certificate Online?

-How to prepare for A1 level French?
+How to prepare for the A1 level French test?

 It takes 50 hours to prepare for the French A1 level exam with Kochiva.
 Kochiva stands out with its team of C1/C2 experts who offer exceptional training and guidance.

 - Focus on vocabulary building and grammar basics

 - Practice listening comprehension.
-Focus on identifying key information, and familiarizing yourself with pronunciation.
+Focus on identifying key information and familiarizing yourself with pronunciation.

 - Practice speaking French by engaging in simple conversations.